x-vin/covidcures/docs/src/intapplongcovid.md

    - [Role of Magnesium in Vitamin D Activation and Function; Anne Marie Uwitonze & Mohammed S Raazzaque; The Journal of the American Osteopathic Association; Mar 1, 2018][20]

-## Notes on the Recommendations to Mitigate Long-Covid:
+## Notes on the Recommendations to Mitigate Long-Covid
 Harvard Health: [The Tragedy of Long Covid][21]
 Dr. Bruce Patterson, MD: [A rationale for the mechanism of lond-Covid][22]